- Where are your natural interests and tendencies pointing?

 What’s the difference between a niche and an audience anyway?

-So, you want to start a blog or a business with a blog /website, and you keep hearing that you are supposed to narrow it down and choose your “niche” whatever that is, and your “audience” whoever they are.
+So, you want to start a blog or a business with a blog /website.
+You have heard that you should choose your “niche” whatever that is, and your “audience” whoever they are.

-Your niche is the general industry or topic you will be creating within, writing about and focusing on or creating and marketing products for.
+Your niche is the general industry or topic you will be writing about.
+Or the type of business you will be creating and marketing products for.

 Your audience is the folks who you are going to serve within that niche.

-Just get going in a reasonably logical direction with something you are reasonable interested in or have a background in and feel reasonably comfortable writing about.
+Find something you already have a background in and feel comfortable writing about.
 You can always course-correct as you go along.

 If you never start there is no feedback to use for gaining information about what direction to go in next.